mozdevs/ck-web-components/README.md

 The good news is that because this is *JavaScriptLandia*, **there are polyfills** that we can use to get a feeling of what a Web Components-powered future would be, and play and experiment with it.
 You might realise you have a particular use case that the people writing the specs didn't realise was possible, or the way you want your components to interact with other pieces of code might not be ideal, so you should give feedback to browser vendors / spec authors.
 It is also a fantastic way to get involved with the Web!

 * [webcomponents.js](https://github.com/WebComponents/webcomponentsjs) is the biggest.
-It polyfills custom elements, HTML imports, Shadow DOM and also <tt>WeakMap</tt> and Mutation Observers.
+It polyfills custom elements, HTML imports, Shadow DOM and also `WeakMap` and Mutation Observers.
 * [webcomponents-lite.js](https://github.com/webcomponents/webcomponents-lite) is almost like the above, but it doesn't polyfill Shadow DOM.

 A note of warning, though: **polyfills are not free*.
 They come at a cost (bandwidth and processing) which is not trivial--specially when on mobile.
 Also, the Shadow DOM polyfill is a huge beast, and you might run into issues with Shadow DOM scoped selectors.
 That's why you can choose to not to use the Shadow DOM features via polyfills.
 Additionally there might be potential inconsistencies with the HTML imports polyfill: the way import requests block or not and their timing might be different between a native implementation and a polyfilled one.
 You can get weird bugs.